-Section Question Answer 5.1 The charter school maintained a calendar in accordance with 160.041, 171.029, 171.031, and 171.033, RSMo and all attendance hours were reported.
-True 5.2 The charter school maintained complete and accurate attendance records allowing for the accurate calculation of Average Daily Attendance, which includes the reporting of calendar and attendance hours, for all students in accordance with all applicable state rules and regulations.
-Sampling of records included those students receiving instruction in the following categories: True Academic Programs Off-Campus N/A Career Exploration Program - Off Campus N/A Cooperative Occupational Education (COE) or Supervised Occupational Experience Program N/A Dual enrollment N/A Homebound instruction N/A Missouri Options N/A Prekindergarten eligible to be claimed for state aid N/A Remediation N/A Sheltered Workshop participation N/A Students participating in the school flex program N/A Traditional instruction (full and part-time students) True Virtual instruction (MOCAP or other option) N/A Work Experience for Students with Disabilities N/A
+Section Question Answer

+5.1 The charter school maintained a calendar in accordance with 160.041, 171.029, 171.031, and 171.033, RSMo and all attendance hours were reported.
+True

+5.2 The charter school maintained complete and accurate attendance records allowing for the accurate calculation and reporting by category of Average Daily Attendance, which includes the reporting of calendar and attendance hours, for all students in accordance with all applicable state rules and regulations.
+Sampling of records included those students receiving instruction in the following categories: True

+Academic Programs Off-Campus N/A

+Career Exploration Program - Off Campus N/A

+Cooperative Occupational Education (COE) or Supervised Occupational Experience Program N/A

+Dual enrollment N/A

+Homebound instruction N/A

+Missouri Options N/A

+Prekindergarten eligible to be claimed for state aid N/A

+Remediation N/A

+Sheltered Workshop participation N/A

-5.3 The charter school maintained complete and accurate attendance records allowing for the accurate calculation of September Membership for all True 5.4 The charter school maintained complete and accurate attendance and other applicable records allowing for the accurate reporting of the State FTE count for Free and Reduced Lunch for all students in accordance with all applicable state rules and regulations.
-True 5.5 As required by Section 162.405, RSMo, an insurance policy was purchased for the charter school's employee theft coverage in the total amount of: \$500,000 5.6 The charter school's deposits were secured during the year as required by Sections 110.010 and 110.020, RSMo.
+i Students participating in the school flex program N/A Traditional instruction (full and part-time students) True Virtual instruction (MOCAP or other option) N/A Work Experience for Students with Disabilities N/A 5.3 The charter school maintained complete and accurate attendance records allowing for the accurate calculation of September Membership for all students in accordance with all applicable state rules and regulations.
+True 5.4 The charter school maintained complete and accurate attendance and other applicable records allowing for the accurate reporting of the State FTE count for Free and Reduced Lunch for all students in accordance with all applicable state rules and regulations.
+True 5.5 As required by Section 162.405, RSMo, an insurance policy was purchased for the charter school's employee theft coverage in the total amount of: \$500,000 5.6 The charter school's deposits were secured during the year as required by Sections 110.010 and 110.020, RSMo, and the Missouri Financial Accounting Manual.
 True 5.7 The district maintained a separate bank account for all Debt Service Fund monies in accordance with Section 108.180 and 165.011, RSMo.
 (Not applicable to charter schools) N/A 5.8 Salaries reported for educators in the October MOSIS Educator Core and Educator School files are supported by complete and accurate payroll and contract records.
 True 5.9 If a \$162,326 or 7% x SAT x WADA transfer was made in excess of adjusted expenditures, the board approved a resolution to make the transfer, which identified the specific projects to be funded by the transfer and an expected expenditure date for the projects to be undertaken.
 (Not applicable to charter schools) N/A 5.10 The charter school published a summary of the prior year's audit report within thirty days of the receipt of the audit pursuant to Section 165.121, RSMo.
 True 5.11 The district has a professional development committee plan adopted by the board with the professional development committee plan identifying the expenditure of seventy-five percent (75%) of one percent (1%) of the current year basic formula apportionment.
 Remaining 25% of 1% if not spent must be restricted and spent on appropriate expenditures in the future.
-Spending requirement is modified to seventy-five percent (75%) of one half percent (1/2%) of the current year basic formula apportionment if through fiscal year 2024 the amount appropriated and expended to public schools for transportation is less than twenty-five percent (25%) of allowable cost.
 (Not applicable to charter schools.)
-N/A 5.12 The amount spent for approved professional development committee plan activities was: N/A 5.13 The charter school has posted, at least quarterly, a searchable expenditure and revenue document or database detailing actual income, expenditures, and disbursements for the current calendar or fiscal year on True the district or school website or other form or social media as required by Section 160.066, RSMo.
+N/A 5.12 The amount spent for approved professional development committee plan activities was: N/A

+5.13 The charter school has posted, at least quarterly, a searchable True expenditure and revenue document or database detailing actual income, expenditures, and disbursements for the current calendar or fiscal year on the district or school website or other form or social media as required by Section 160.066, RSMo.